A laptop, notebook, and film camera

-With people browsing on all sorts of devices, it’s key to choose image sizes that enhance user experience.
-If your images are too big or too small, visitors might end up scrolling and zooming more than they’d like, which could push them to leave your site.
+With people browsing across every sort of mobile and desktop device, it's key to format and size your images to give users the best possible experience.
+If your images are too big or too small, visitors might end up scrolling and zooming more than they'd like to, causing them to churn.

-The good news is it’s easy to optimize your images.
-Ahead, learn how to adjust your images for both mobile and desktop to keep your site running smoothly on all devices.
+The good news is that it's easy to optimize your images.
+In this article, you’ll learn how to adjust your images to keep your site running smoothly for mobile and desktop.

 Optimal image dimensions for desktop and mobile devices